Chotis/flutter_clock/pan_clock/README.md

-#Pan's Digital Clock
+#Pan's Digital Clock for the FLutter clock challenge

-This app is pan's digital clock
 It has a light theme and a dark theme.

 <img src='digital_light.gif' width='350'>